 2. See all of the most popular destinations.

 The most popular destinations include Mexico, the Dominican Republic, Jamaica, Central America, the smaller Caribbean Islands, and Hawaii.
-Hawaii is perfect for guests traveling from the west coast of the United States, however, wedding costs are the highest here, comparable to local stateside wedding rates.
-Mexico, which has the most options and the best prices, will be easier to compare with destinations like Jamaica and the Dominican Republic.
+Hawaii is perfect for guests traveling from the west coast of the United States, however, wedding costs are the highest here and resorts are NOT all-inclusive, which makes them comparable to local stateside wedding rates.
+Mexico, which has the most options and the best prices for 20+ guests, will be easier to compare with destinations like Jamaica and the Dominican Republic.

 Deciding when to have your wedding in 2019 is the next step in your guide to how to plan a destination wedding.
 There are numerous factors to consider when determining when you should have your destination wedding.
 Although the Caribbean experiences beautiful weather year-round, there are cooler months that may be more befitting for your ceremony.
 More importantly, it’s also good to look at when resorts are the busiest, which may affect room availability and rates.
 Use this seasonality resource, as a destination wedding planning guide to determine which dates work best for you.